Code-Institute-Submissions/venum-mma-store/README.md

 A nice opaque footer that contains three social media links that change colors on hover, is at the bottom of all pages, to promote Venum's social media and keep the customer in touch.

 **My profile**
 Located at the top main navbar, this is a dropdown menu.
 If the user is not authenticated he/she will have the option to register or login.
-If the user is authenticated he/she will have the option to visit his/her profile, log out, or if the user is an admin, he/she will have the option to access the product management form to add a product.
+If the user is authenticated he/she will have the option to visit his/her profile, view info and order history, log out, or if the user is an admin, he/she will have the option to access the product management form to add a product.

 **Products**
 All product categories are located in the dropdown menu of the second navbar beneath the main top navbar.
 A user many visit any category to view the products within it, sort it by name, price, rating, etc. The user sees the products in rows and the image as well as the name, category and rating is displayed.
 By clicking on a given product the user opens the individual product detail page.